githublyk/FollowMe/writeup_report.md

 #### Layers
 Has 4 encoder layers with filter sizes 8, 16, 32, and 64.
 1x1 Convolution layer is the same with the first model.
-Has 4 decoler layers, with filter sizes 64, 32, 16, and 8.
+Has 4 decoder layers, with filter sizes 64, 32, 16, and 8.
 The concatenated layers are as follows:
 * decoder1 conv1_1, encoder3
 * decoder2 decoder1, encoder2
 * decoder3 decoder2, encoder1